vonovak/react-navigation-props-mapper/README.md

 }
 ```

 You don't like this because you don't want your code to be tightly coupled to react-navigation (maybe you're coming from ex-navigation and your screen components are not compatible with the react-navigation's way of passing props) and perhaps don't find this very elegant.
-More in related [github issue](https://github.com/react-community/react-navigation/issues/935).

 This small package offers two functions to ease working with the props from react-navigation: